Red Hen Publications

 The times would certainly be right for it.
 Albus’s manner when he went to deliver a Hogwarts letter in the summer of 1938 was such to suggest that he had been at the school long enough to have already developed a proprietary feeling toward it (“My school”).
 This was only some dozen years after Phineas Nigelus Black’s death.

 It would be fun to use such a possibility to get a handle on Slughorn’s dates as well, but we are missing too much data.
 All we’ve got is that Molly claims that he started teaching at the school around the same time as Dumbledore.
-(Although this was well before she was born, so this is something she must have been told by someone else.
+(Although this was well before she was born, so this is something she must have heard from someone else.
 Probably her Aunt Muriel.)

 From our glimpse into the Pensieve, Slughorn is indeed younger than Dumbledore.
 The young Slughorn we saw could have been anywhere from his 30s to his 50s.
 Whereas the Dumbledore of that period, even factoring in the new information from DHs was around 60.